Pride Month in the DC Area: Get Ready for Rainbow Parades, Festivals and More

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.

 Bookmark June 9-11 for Capital Pride’s big weekend.
-The roaring pride parade through the Dupont Circle and Logan Circle neighborhoods is set for Saturday, June 10, and there will be a concert featuring Idina Menzel the next day.
+The roaring pride parade through the Dupont Circle and Logan Circle neighborhoods is set for Saturday, June 10, followed by a block party.
+There will be a festival and concert featuring Idina Menzel the next day.
 More details are below.

 Be an Ally